samuelthomas2774/nxapi/README.md

 - Command line and Electron app interfaces
 - Interactive Nintendo Account login for the Nintendo Switch Online and Nintendo Switch Parental Controls apps
 - Automated login to the Nintendo Switch Online app API
-    - This uses splatnet2statink and flapg APIs by default.
+    - This uses the imink API by default.
-    - Alternatively the imink API or a custom server can be used.
+    - Alternatively a custom server can be used.
     - A custom server using a rooted Android device/emulator is included.
 - Get Nintendo Switch account information, friends list and game-specific services
 - Show Discord Rich Presence using your own or a friend's Nintendo Switch presence